 draws a one-pixel black

-border, which for backgrounds we don’t want, so make sure to pass
+border, which we don’t want for backgrounds, so make sure to pass

 We still want to skip offscreen graphics commands, so let’s add a